 - Allow leaf litter to accumulate for the food it can provide ground-feeding birds.

-- Keep winter bird feeders clean to avoid spreading disease among roosting birds.
+- Keep winter bird feeders clean to avoid spreading disease among hungry birds.

 - Refill feeders quickly after storms so birds can refuel to keep warm and safe.